 The Investment Adviser may engage in active dialogues with company management teams to further inform investment decision-making and to foster best corporate governance practices using its fundamental and ESG analysis.
 The Fund may invest in a company prior to completion of the supplemental analysis or without engaging with company management.
 Instances in which the supplemental analysis may not be completed prior to investment include but are not limited to IPOs, in-kind transfers, corporate actions, and/or certain short-term holdings.
+The Fund may also invest in stock, warrants, and other securities of SPACs or similar special purpose entities that pool funds to seek potential acquisition opportunities.

 The Investment Adviser may sell holdings for several reasons, including, among others, changes in a company's fundamentals or earnings, a company no longer meeting the Fund's ESG criteria, or a company otherwise failing to conform to the Investment Adviser's investment philosophy.
+The Fund may also invest up to 20% of its Net Assets in equity investments that may not adhere to the Fund's ESG criteria, in non-U.S. issuers, and in fixed income securities, such as government, corporate and bank debt obligations.